PAD-Net: An Efficient Framework for Dynamic Networks: Epirical Evaluation

-Following the experimental setting in previous works \citep{shazeer2017outrageously, gao-etal-2022-parameter}, we replace the feed-forward layers with MoE layers where we prepare 8 experts and select the top-2 experts for each input.
-We set the dynamic ratio $\kappa=50\%$ for it is close to the optimal ratio for performance.
-For more implemental details, please refer to Appendix~\ref{imple}.
-Table \ref{glue} shows that PAD-Net outperforms MoE on the GLUE benchmark with a 0.95 average increase for four backbones.
-PAD-Net yields an average improvement of 1.9 percent for BERT and 0.7 percent for RoBERTa.
+Following \citet{DBLP:conf/iclr/ShazeerMMDLHD17, gao-etal-2022-parameter}, we replace feed-forward layers with MoE layers where we prepare 8 experts and select the top-2 experts for each input.
+We set the dynamic ratio $\kappa=50\%$ because it is close to the optimal value.
+Table \ref{tab:glue} shows that PAD-Net outperforms MoE on the GLUE benchmark with a 0.95\% average increase for four backbones.
+Specifically, PAD-Net improves BERT by 1.9\% and RoBERTa by 0.6\% on average.
+Equipped with PAD-Net, MoE reduces both parameters and computation significantly, and we provide a theoretical analysis of the reduced computation in Section~\ref{analysis: computation}.

+\paragraph{Visual Image Classification.} We also report the superiority of PAD-Net in visual image classification.
+In Table \ref{dyconv}, we compare PAD-Net with static convolution \citep{krizhevsky2012imagenet}, CondConv \citep{yang2020condconv} and Dynamic Convolution \citep{chen2020dynamic} on ImageNet \citep{5206848} classification for ResNet \citep{he2016deep} and MobileNetV2 \citep{sandler2018mobilenetv2} in the same experimental setting with previous works, by adjusting all convolution layers except the first layer.
+Before training, we first partition two modes of parameters with a given dynamic ratio $\kappa$ using ten batches of examples.

+PAD-Net improves accuracy with significantly lighter architecture and fewer FLOPs (Floating Point Operations).
+For instance, PAD-Net outperforms DY-Conv by 0.7\% top-1 accuracy with 33.9\% parameters and 0.1G fewer FLOPs in ResNet-50.